 The costs of long-term care have been rising steadily, and there is no reason to think this trend will stop.
 Spending even just a few years in a skilled nursing or assisted living facility could wipe out a lifetime of savings.

-Long-term care insurance (LTCi) provides coverage for the costs associated with long-term care in a variety of settings such as your own home, a nursing home or assisted living facility, or other community setting.
+Long-term care insurance (LTCi) provides coverage for the costs associated with long-term care in a variety of settings such as:

 Although it is not pleasant to think about needing long-term care, planning ahead for the possibility is an important part of a sound financial plan.

 The best time to purchase long-term care insurance is when you are young and healthy.
 Although it is never too late, we recommend you start thinking about buying coverage in your 40’s or 50’s.
 Once you develop health problems, it becomes more difficult – and more expensive – to secure coverage.